Consumer Medicine Information

 supermarket or health food shop.

-medicines that need to pass through the stomach quickly.
-BYETTA slows stomach emptying and can affect these medicines
+medicines that need to pass through the stomach quickly for absorption.
+BYETTA slows stomach emptying and can affect these

-other medicines used to control your blood sugar levels
+other medicines used to stimulate insulin secretion to control your blood sugar levels

 statins, a type of medicine used to lower cholesterol